-- 76. The draft Act does not currently include any provisions allowing for partial disclosure of information.
+76. The draft Act does not currently include any provisions allowing for partial disclosure of information.
 Consideration should be given to including such a provision to ensure that bodies do not deny disclosure if it is at all possible to sever exempt information from a document and release the remainder.
-Section 10 of the Indian Freedom of Information Act 2002 provides a useful example: - (1) If a request for access to information is rejected on the ground that it is in relation to information which is exempted from disclosure, then notwithstanding anything contained in this Act, access may be given to that part of the record which does not obtain any information that is exempted from disclosure under this Act and which can reasonably be severed from any part that contains exempted information. - (2) Where access is granted to a part of the record in accordance with sub-section (1), the person making the request shall be informed,-- - (a) that only part of the record requested, after severance of the record containing information which is exempted from disclosure, is being furnished; and - (b) of the provisions of the Act under which the severed part is exempted from disclosure. - [(c) and information regarding appeal rights (see paragraph 74 above for further discussion.]
+Section 10 of the Indian Right to Information Act 2005 provides a useful example:

+(1) Where a request for access to information is rejected on the ground that it is in relation to information which is exempted from disclosure, then notwithstanding anything contained in this Act, access may be given to that part of the record which does not contain any information which is exempt from disclosure under this Act and which can reasonably be severed from any part that contains exempted information.

+(2) Where access is granted to a part of the record under sub-section (1), the Central Public Information Officer or State Public Information Officer, as the case may be, shall give a notice to the applicant ,informing,-

+- (a) that only part of the record requested, after severance of the record containing information which is exempted from disclosure, is being provided; - (b) the reasons for the decision, including any findings or any material question of fact, referring to the material on which those findings were based; - [(c) the name and designation of the person giving the decision;

+(d) the details of the fees calculated by him or her and the amount of the fee which the applicant is required to deposit; and

+(e) his or her rights with respect to the review of the decision regarding non-disclosure of part of the information [see paragraph 74 above for further discussion], the amount of fee charged or the form of access provided, including the particulars of the senior officer specified under sub-section (1) of section 19 or the Central Information Commission or the State Information Commission, as the case may be, time limit, process and any other form of access.